Profile

 3. 3

-Stir constantly, cooking the mixture until it thickens into a firm, solid consistency.
+Stir continuously as you cook the flour until it thickens into a firm, smooth paste.

 4. 4

-Stir in the chopped parsley, remove from the heat, and pour into wooden moulds roughly 4 x 8cm in size.
+Add the chopped parsley, remove from the heat, and pour the mixture into wooden moulds roughly 4 x 8 cm in size.

 5. 5

-Once cooled, turn the mixture out of the moulds and slice into pieces.
+Once cooled and set, remove the mixture from the moulds and slice into pieces.

 6. 6

-Fry the panelle in hot sunflower oil until golden and crispy, seasoning with salt and a sprinkle of freshly ground black pepper.
+Fry the panelle in hot sunflower oil until golden and crisp, then season with salt and a sprinkle of freshly ground black pepper.

 7. 7

-Serve nestled inside sesame rolls, with a few drops of fresh lemon juice if you fancy.
+Serve the panelle tucked inside sesame buns, with a few drops of fresh lemon juice if you like.

 💡 Tips and Variations